shadowblocker/twitter-scraper/crawlers/README.md

 ### Hashtaglist - snscrape-tesla/hashtag-tesla.txt

 We'll add some common hashtags accounts use when discussing Tesla here.
-Using your favourite text editor open the hashtag file and start adding users each on a new line.
+Using your favourite text editor open the hashtag file and start adding hashtags each on a new line.
 Case insensitive.
-Make sure the # symbol is not included and leave an empty line on the end (fix in progress).
+Make sure the # symbol is included and leave an empty line on the end (fix in progress).

+* #Tesla
+* #TeslaSolar
-* Tesla
+* #teslamodels
-* TeslaSolar
+* #teslamodel3
-* teslamodels
+* #teslamodelx
-* teslamodel3
+* #teslamodely
-* teslamodelx
+* #teslasemi
-* teslamodely
+* #cybertruck
-* teslasemi
+*

+### Cashtaglist - snscrape-tesla/cashtag-tesla.txt

+We'll add some common cashtags accounts use when discussing Tesla here.
+Using your favourite text editor open the cashtag file and start adding cashtags each on a new line.
+Case insensitive.
+Make sure the $ symbol is included and leave an empty line on the end (fix in progress).

-* cybertruck
+* $TSLA
 *

 ### Searchlist - snscrape-tesla/search-tesla.txt